-1. Speak clearly, listen carefully to and respect the opinions of fellow WWVWA members, the Board of Directors and staff members.

-- 2. Be "solution focused", offering criticism in a constructive manner. - 3.
+- 1. Speak clearly, listen carefully to and respect the opinions of fellow WWVWA members, the Board of Directors and staff members. - 2.
+Be "solution focused", offering criticism in a constructive manner. - 3.
 Promote collaboration and camaraderie amongst all members. - 4.
-Endeavor not to speak poorly of other members of the Walla Walla Valley wine industry or of fellow Washington and Oregon wine industries outside of the Walla Walla Valley.
+Endeavor not to speak poorly of other members of the Walla Walla Valley wine industry or of fellow Washington and Oregon wine industries outside of the Walla Walla Valley. - 5.
+We expect all members to act in a professional manner while attending or participating in a Walla Walla Valley Wine Alliance produced event.
+We strongly condemn engaging in any unwanted harassment and/or behavior.